 - Doctor of Education (EdD)

-The mission of the Graduate School is to advance, promote, and serve graduate faculty, students, and programs through advocacy, leadership, and oversight.
+The mission of the Graduate School is to advance, promote, and serve graduate students, faculty, and programs through advocacy, leadership, and oversight.
 The Graduate School supports all graduate programs and students at Western, by expanding graduate and undergraduate student access to engaging education in a supportive, inclusive environment, promoting life-long learning, enhancing scholarly activity, and developing graduates qualified to address the critical needs of the state and nation.